Paper market in China

 Could digital rise and environmental issues be challenges for paper market in China?

 Could the picture of strong demand of raw materials and rising output be possibly affected or changed now that by global and China’s economic slowdown?
 Or could paper consumption stay rising in front of digital technology and new concept of “paperless office”?
 Or could paper production survive resource shortage, Chinese governments’ shut down due to low level product or serious environmental pollution?
 Well, to maintain a cooler yet stable economic environment, Chinese government has been devoted to drive economy booming by large-scale urbanization, investing on transportation, infrastructure and house building, which will definitely stabilize paper consumption demand if not increase; besides, Chinese civilian’s disposable income increases over the years which will promote the demand of paper in industrial packaging, office work paper and paper of daily life use, associating with increasing demand for hygiene, consumer products like toilet tissue, hand towels and cleaning wipes.
 When it comes to the advance of digital technology, it has led to a drop in consumption of newsprint in other regions such as United States or Europe.
-Less than half of the wood pulp produced in 2013 was made into printing, writing and newsprint paper, the rest was made into other products like toilet paper, cardboard packaging and paper towels, and demand for these products are still on the rise in emerging market.
+Less than half of the wood pulp produced in 2013 was made into printing, writing and newsprint paper, the rest was made into other products like toilet paper in China, cardboard packaging and paper towels, and demand for these products are still on the rise in emerging market.
 Also market research data shows that even overshadowed by new technology, China has led an increase in demand.
 At present, it occupies about 25% of global paper demand.

 As for resource shortage, capability closure for the sake of high efficiency and environmental protection, the paper market in China might be reshaped and restructured through government policies.
 Chinese authority has announced that it may close approximately 4.32 million tpa of pulp , paper and board capacity due to environmental concern.
 It also announced a crackdown limit on facilities whose waste water has a chemical oxygen demand level of more than 150 mg per liter.
 Paper manufacturers who violate this limit would be forced to close down.
 This policy would result to the shutdown of 4 million tpa of paper, board and nonwood pulp capability.
 When looking into the policy, the closure would mainly affect mostly inefficient small and medium sized manufactures producing low-grade paper and board, using nonwood pulp and recovered fiber all of which are not only less efficient but also not environmentally friendly.
 This crackdown would indeed introduce consolidation to printing/writing paper, carton board sectors and enhance performance capability in the long run.